 Matt has a broad interest in the global carbon cycle and a particular focus on the roles of landscape fires and fossil fuel combustion in this cycle.

-Matt’s work has focussed on the legacy effects of fire on the terrestrial carbon cycle.
-Historical landscape fires influence the modern carbon budget, while present-day fires will continue to influence this budget in the coming decades, centuries and even millennia.
-The legacy effects of fire include the long-term storage of carbon in combustion by-products such as charcoal and ash, which are stored in soils, sediments and oceans and typically referred to as "pyrogenic carbon" or "black carbon".
-Matt recently adapted a global fire-enabled carbon cycle model to quantify the global-scale production of pyrogenic carbon, finding that ~12% of burned vegetation is converted to pyrogenic carbon rather than emitted to the atmosphere (Jones et al., 2019, Nature Geoscience).
+Matt’s research has focussed on the legacy effects of fire on the land and aquatic carbon cycles.
+Historical fires influence the modern carbon budget, while present-day fires will continue to influence the carbon budget in the coming decades, centuries and even millennia.
+The legacy effects of fire include: the long-term uptake of carbon through vegetation recovery, which is modulated by changes in vegetation cover; associated changes in soil carbon stocks; changes in the quality of soil carbon through storage of combustion by-products such as charcoal and ash (known as as “pyrogenic carbon”); and, the export of pyrogenic carbon to oceans via rivers.

 Fossil Fuel Emissions